-Children at the expected level of development will: -
+Children at the expected level of development will:

 Key Stage 1 made cars this half term focussing on getting the wheels to rotate as the cars moved along.

-Lower Key Stage 2
+Key Stage 1-Den Building

 In Key Stage 1, they had an exciting day building dens.
 They built dens as part of their adventure, If I ran a zoo, and built structures, exploring how they can be made stronger, stiffer and more stable.
 They were able to select from and use a range of tools (branches, string, and tarp) to perform practical tasks.
 They then explored and evaluated their ideas and products against the design criteria.

 They had so much fun outdoors building and designing their dens.
 They loved making them and then getting inside and seeing how dark they were and how stable they were.
 Well done Key Stage 1.